SMAsaduzzaman/Customer_service_bot/README.md

 ![Result](img/tb1.png)
 it shows that the loss is continuously dropping so the model is performing well, although the epoch is just 100 times, it can be better with more parameter-tunining.

-## Model Deploye to the hugging face
+## Fine-tuned Model Deploy to the hugging face
 ![Result](img/deploy.png)

-- Now the Tuned model can be used remotely by the following code
+- Now the Tuned model can be used remotely by using the following code
 # Loading the Gemma Model

 You can load the Gemma model directly using the Hugging Face Transformers library.
 Here's how to do it in Python: